eclipse-openj9/openj9/doc/compiler/jitaas/Testing.md

    export JAVA_BIN=/your/sdk/jre/bin
    export SPEC=linux_x86-64_cmprssptrs
    ```
-   Either `TEST_FLAGS` or `EXTRA_OPTIONS` can be used to run tests with JITaaS.
+   Either `TEST_FLAGS` or `EXTRA_OPTIONS` can be used to run tests with JITServer.
 The following will launch both the server and the client during the test.
    ```
    export TEST_FLAG="JITAAS"
    ```
    The following sets up only the client side which requires manually starting the server before running the test.
    ```
-   export EXTRA_OPTIONS=" -XX:JITaaSClient " # spaces at the start and end are important!
+   export EXTRA_OPTIONS=" -XX:+UseJITServer " # spaces at the start and end are important!
    ```
-   NOTE: It's important to put spaces before and after `-XX:JITaaSClient`, otherwise
+   NOTE: It's important to put spaces before and after `-XX:+UseJITServer`, otherwise
    some tests will not run properly.

    Compile the test